Solving non-linear integral equations for laser pulse retrieval with Newton's method: Conclusion and Outlook

 If speed is a concern, there are two ways to accelerate the solver: The most immediate solution is parallelising the list auto-correlations in (\ref{eq:lowerLeft}) on GPUs.
 Secondly, it stands to reason trying Jacobian-free Newton-Krylov methods \cite{Knoll:2004jacobian} or other Quasi-Newton methods \cite{Kelley:1995iterative,Kelley:2003solving} to replace Newton's method in the algorithm which could accelerate the computations by a factor of $N$.
-At third, when reducing the full system to random linear combinations the Hadamard transform is the method of choice for dimensional reduction \cite{Ailon:2009,Boutsidis:2013} for many other applications in stochastic optimisation.
+Thirdly, when reducing the full system to random linear combinations the Hadamard transform is the method of choice for dimensional reduction \cite{Ailon:2009,Boutsidis:2013} for many other applications in stochastic optimisation.

-For realistic FROG or d-scan traces an additional frequency dependent function can be introduced which is multiplied with the trace that models frequency dependent systematical errors in the nonlinear medium and the experimental setup which are otherwise neglected.
-This function could be added to the list of unknowns and retrieved with the presented algorithm.
+For realistic FROG or d-scan traces additional frequency dependent functions can be introduced to the nonlinear integral which model frequency dependent systematical errors in the nonlinear medium and the experimental setup which are otherwise neglected.
+These functions could be added to the list of unknowns and retrieved with the presented algorithm, similar to \cite{Miranda:2017}.

-As mentioned before, for complex homotopies it is guaranteed that every random continuation path is connecting any root of the start polynomial system with a solution of the target system, though, in general, an unphysical complex root.
-For real homotopies several paths have to be tested which can be done quickly on coarse grids to initialise a fine grid retrieval.
-Alternatively, switching between two real gauge conditions as explained in Subsec. \ref{subsec:init} is worth further investigation.

-For refining a retrieved pulse further the pointwise representation of the integral equation should be given a second look, see eq. (\ref{eq:list-auto}), as the numerical integration errors could be avoided.
-This could yield a small gain in accuracy.
+For refining a retrieved pulse further the pointwise representation of the integral equation could be used as well, see eq.\ (\ref{eq:list-auto}), if the quality of the measured data admits this.
+Then the numerical integration errors could be avoided with a small gain in accuracy.

-Finally, there are other similar phase retrieval and inversion problems in optics and nonlinear optics \cite{Fienup:82,Mairesse:2005}, where an application of this algorithm seems plausible as soon as Quasi-Newton methods are accessible.
+Finally, there are other similar phase retrieval problems in science and engineering \cite{Candes:2015,Fannjiang:2020} and in optics and nonlinear optics \cite{Fienup:82,Walther:1963,Shechtman:2015,Mairesse:2005}, where an application of this algorithm seems plausible.